 Money: The unit of currency is the Euro (EUR), which is divided into 100 cents.
 The Euro replaced the Koruna (SKK) as the official currency in 2009.
-Shops are increasingly accepting credit cards, but it is best to check beforehand.
-ATMs are common.
+Visa and MasterCard are accepted at almost all hotels and restaurants in popular tourist areas such as Bratislava, and shops are increasingly accepting credit cards, but it is best to check beforehand.
+ATMs accepting international cards are common.

 Language: Slovak is the official language, which is closely related to Czech.
-English and German are the most commonly spoken foreign languages, although outside Bratislava English is not widely understood.
+English and German are the most commonly spoken foreign languages, although English is not widely understood outside Bratislava.